 Integrated Pest Management (IPM) is a term used to describe the process of pest monitoring, isolated and appropriate treatment and creating a suitable environment to discourage pest activity.

 Identification is the first step in dealing with a pest outbreak.
-The Pest Identification Poster produced by Historic England is an excellent place to start.
+The Pest Identification Poster produced by English Heritage is an excellent place to start.
 There are also some very helpful pest fact sheets on the Collections Link website.

 Wood Boring Insects

 There are two main types of wood boring insects that occur in the museum environment.
 They generally prefer warm and damp conditions and will flourish in environments above 60% RH.

 Death Watch Beetles enter the museum environment through open crevices and doors and windows.
 The adult beetle is 6-9 mm long and lays eggs in cracks and crevices of wood.
 The larvae like to feed on hard wood (generally oak and elm) as well as soft wood, which can cause extreme structural instability of wooden objects and buildings.
 Once the larvae have hatched they tunnel through the wood leaving behind frass consisting of small round pellets.
 Once the larvae have matured into an adult beetle they emerge from the wood leaving 3mm flight holes.
 The death watch beetle got its name from the knocking sound that the adult beetles make in the spring.

 Indications of a recent infestation are small plies of light wood coloured frass and fresh, bright looking flight holes.
 An object may already have old flight holes from a previous infestation but new ones will be a similar colour to freshly cut wood.